What Is Your Personality Type? Type A, B, C or D?

 Learning to Slow Down Can Help Type A People Stay Healthy

 If you do happen to be a Type A personality, learn to relax, slow down and introduce stress-relieving techniques to your days.
 Not only will you learn to "smell the roses" along the way, but you will also be doing your health a huge favor.
 Keep in mind that not everyone or everything has to be "just so."

 Type B Characteristics

 They tend to be calm, patient individuals and are generally uncompetitive as they often take the "win some, lose some" approach.
-Although type B personalities are still planners by nature they rarely complain or stress about the outcome of those plans should they not fall just so.
+Although Type B personalities are still planners by nature, they rarely complain or stress about the outcome of those plans should they not turn out exactly as anticipated.

 Type B personalities are also tolerant and flexible when it comes to work and life situations.
-They easily adapt to change and consequently can kick bad habits sooner than their counterparts type A. Change is no big deal to a type B personality it is 'just part of life and they move with the punches so to speak.
+They easily adapt to change and consequently can kick bad habits sooner than their Type A counterparts.
+Change is no big deal to a Type B personality—they see it as just part of life and are able to roll with the punches, so to speak.

-People with type B personalities are social by nature and enjoy being in large groups.
-They are often fun individuals and people generally love being in the type B's company because of this.
+People with Type B personalities are social by nature and enjoy being in large groups.
+They are often fun individuals and people generally love being in the company of Type B's because of this.
 They have the ability to express their feelings and are not outwardly judgmental when listening or speaking with someone with opposing viewpoints.

-However, people with type B personalities are often procrastinators as they enjoy life rather than constantly focusing on a goal or project(s).
-Often time's type B personalities are the last ones to complete their work or studies because of this troublesome trait.
+However, people with type B personalities are often procrastinators, as they enjoy life rather than constantly focusing on a goal or project.
+Oftentimes, Type B personalities are the last ones to complete their work or studies because of this troublesome trait.
 They are also often considered too relaxed and are sometimes criticized by family, friends, co-workers, etc. for their laid-back approach to life.